KUAtmos/AIMCGEVisualization/README.md

 - region.txt : region set
 - varlist.txt : variable list (using AIM IIASA coding system)
 - scenariomap.map :scenario list and its names
+- scenariomap2.map :scenario list and its names for Endduse (loading process)
+- EnduseScenarioMap.map :scenario list and its names for Endduse (final presetation)
 - specify whether AIM/Enduse results are included in the analysis or not by "enduseflag"

 In /modeloutput/ folder, the model output should be included.
 This is automated by the program but may be better double check.